 Overtime

 Compensation for overtime, and/or the accumulation of compensatory time will be in accordance with the provisions of the Fair Labor Standards Act and University System of Georgia (USG) policies.
 CSU as a general rule pays employees for time work in excess of forty hours in a given workweek via pursuant to the USG BOR compensatory time policy.
-Exceptions to this general rule may be granted due to:

-• business necessity; and

-• availability of budgetary dollars from the employee’s salary primary funding source to cover the compensatory time accrued at the time of anticipated payout.
+Exceptions to this general rule may be granted due to business necessity; and availability of budgetary dollars from the employee’s salary primary funding source to cover the compensatory time accrued at the time of anticipated payout.

 Any exception must be agreed upon by both the Director of Human Resources and Vice President of Business and Finance.
 Refer to the CSU Staff Employee Handbook and the USG BOR compensatory time policy for additional details about overtime and compensatory time.